Financial-Times/origami-website/_tutorials/new-component/create-a-new-component.md

 	</figcaption>
 </figure>

 Clicking the `demo.html` to open that demo will show a blank page.
-In the next section we will update this demo with some content.
+In the next section we will update this demo with markup and content for our component.

-## Demos
+## Markup

-To update our component demos see the `demos` directory.
-The demos help us preview out component locally for development, and are also used in [the origami registry](https://registry.origami.ft.com/) when the component is released.
+So Origami components can be used with any backend language or framework users of Origami components copy and paste HTML from the README or demos in the [Origami registry](https://registry.origami.ft.com/components/) (although templates may be provided in some cases [according to the markup section of the component specification](https://origami.ft.com/spec/v1/markup/#templates)).
+To update the markup in our component demos see the `demos` directory.

 The templates for demos are written in [mustache](https://mustache.github.io/), and demos may include their own Sass and JavaScript which is not part of the component itself.

-Note that demo code is only used for the component previews, and not by projects which depend on the component.
-There is a [demo section in the specification](https://origami.ft.com/spec/v1/components/#demos) with more details.
+Note that demo code is not used by projects which depend on the component.

-For now, you should see an example `demos/src/demo.mustache` file which looks something like this (assuming a component name of `o-example`):
+In the demos directory, you should see an example demo `demos/src/demo.mustache` (we'll revisit the other files later).
+Open `demos/src/demo.mustache` in your editor and you should see something which looks like this (assuming a component name of `o-example`):

 <pre><code class="o-syntax-highlight--html">&lt;div class="o-example" data-o-component="o-example">&lt;/div></code></pre>

 That `div` element is our component markup.
-We will discuss the classes and data attributes in more detail later.
 So we can see something in out demo, add some content within the `div` and hit refresh.

 <pre><code class="o-syntax-highlight--diff">-&lt;div class="o-example" data-o-component="o-example">&lt;/div>
 +&lt;div class="o-example" data-o-component="o-example">